 If you are really asking for a file-stamped copy of such an order, you should contact your bankruptcy attorney or visit the clerk of court's office.
 Be sure to have your case number, SSN and proof of identification when you arrive at the clerk's office.

 Powers of attorney are generally governed by the law of agency.
 One who has been given power of attorney to act on behalf of another is also referred to as an "attorney-in-fact."
-Such individuals are considered agents for whoever provides them power of attorney (the "principal") and have a...Read more »
+Such individuals are considered agents for whoever provides them power of attorney (the...Read more »

 Child support and alimony are not dischargeable through bankruptcy.